This page tells you about VIPomas, very rare types of tumour that develop in the pancreas. There is information about

 VIPomas are a type of neuroendocrine tumour.
 Neuro means nerve and endocrine means hormone producing.
 Neuroendocrine tumours (NETs) are tumours that develop in cells that are triggered by nerve cells to produce hormones.

-VIPomas are a specific type of gastroenteropancreatic neuroendocrine tumour (GEP NET) or pancreatic neuroendocrine tumour (PNET).
+VIPomas are a specific type of gastroenteropancreatic neuroendocrine tumour (GEP NET) or pancreatic neuroendocrine tumour (pNETs or PETs).

-There is a separate question and answer about neuroendocrine tumours.
+There is a separate page about neuroendocrine tumours.

 Symptoms are usually caused by the increase in the amount of the hormone vasoactive intestinal peptide (VIP).
 They may start slowly and become worse.
 They include